PermafrostDiscoveryGateway/viz-info/01_workflow-overview.md

 Currently our visualization pipeline is designed to take vector files (shapefiles, geopackage, geojson) as input.
 With a little work, we can extend it to also take raster files (geoTIFF) as input.

+There are various output formats: three standardized tilesets of the same data in different formats.
+Two of these tilesets, the GeoPackages and GeoTIFFS, allow data to be used for further analysis and pair well with other PDG datasets since they are standardized.
+The third tileset of PNG images is only for visualization and does not contain actual data for users to utilize, so that tileset is not archived.
+This tileset helps us visualize the data quickly on the portal (as it is pre-rendered for all zoom-levels and statistics) and helps the users understand what regions and layers they are interested in, as well as trends in the data with a palette.

 ## Output formats

+### GeoPackages (vector data)

+A tileset of the data for the highest resolution only.
+This data is the first output from the viz-workflow, so the standardization of extent and the polygons, and the deduplication, are both done in the staging step.
+Vector data is more precise than raster data.
+This data is not aggregated to lower resolutions.
+All existing attributes for geometries in the input data are retained, plus extra attributes are added that are helpful for later steps in the viz pipeline.

+### GepTIFFs (raster data)

+A tileset of the data for all resolutions, starting at the highest resolution.
+Lower resolution rasters are created by resampling the higher resolution rasters.
+This tileset is the second output from the viz pipeline.
+In the rasterization step, the statistics are calculated that are specified in the config.
+A band is created in every raster for every statistic.

 ### Web tiles (raster data)

-To display raster data on the web, we convert them to web tiles: png or jpeg image files that are of a standard size, cover a known geospatial area, and are of a known resolution.
+To display raster data on the web, we convert the GeoTIFF tileset to a web tile tileset: PNG or jpeg image files that are of a standard size, cover a known geospatial area, and are of a known resolution.
+This is the third product from the viz pipeline, which applies a palette to each stat (band) in the GeoTIFFs.
+Each web tile tileset becomes a layer on the portal.

 Here is quick little introduction to web tiles and why we use them: - [Learn how zoomable maps works, what coordinate systems are, and how to convert between them](https://www.maptiler.com/google-maps-coordinates-tile-bounds-projection/#3/-28.58/66.58)